oracle-livelabs/security/data-safe/cli/cli.md

     <copy>oci data-safe alert alerts-update [OPTIONS]</copy>
     ```

 5. When specifying required or optional parameters, be aware that you need to include the name of the parameter and then follow with the value.
-For example, suppose you want to quickly close all the alerts for a target database.
-You could issue the following statement in Cloud Shell.
+For example, to close all the alerts for a target database, you could issue the following command.

     ```text
     <copy>oci data-safe alert alerts-update --compartment-id your-compartment-ocid --status CLOSED --target-id your-target-database-OCID</copy>